quangtien0101/Infosec-journey/HTB-Writeup/Laboratory/Writeup.md

 but nothing interesting shown up

 We should try to manually enumerate the gitlab application.
-Since we literally owner of the gitlab process, we can make an admin user, and enumerate the git server from that.
+Since we are literally the owner of the gitlab process, we can make an admin user, and enumerate the git server from that.

 Open the console from inside the container
 ```bash